doughsay/room.js/doc/PROGRAMMING.md

 ##### rmTrait( ...String ) ⇒ Integer
 Remove traits from the object and returns the number of traits.

-> Warning: removing an object used as trait in other objects leads to very bad things.
+> Warning: removing an object used as trait in other objects may lead to bad things.
-> Maybe a more graceful protection may be implemented, but anyhow it is probably a bad
-> idea to remove a trait object, as the child objects may likely be broken anyhow.
+> Anyhow, it is probably a bad idea to remove a parent trait object, as the inheriting objects may likely be broken afterwards.

 #### Look-up methods
 These are methods you may need when implementing complex verbs, where you may want to